 The CoC was about 13 percentage points shy of 85% bed coverage for emergency shelter (ES) on the 2024 HIC.
 Based on 2024 HIC data, CoC and HMIS Lead staff have identified potential paths for the CoC to reach at least 85% moving forward.
 On the 2024 HIC, there were 3 non-VSP projects with 28 total year-round beds that are not participating in HMIS.
-We will prioritize outreach to Family Promise of Kandiyohi County to discuss the importance of their data to understanding the experience of homelessness in our CoC and to problem-solve around any barriers they may have to entering this data into HMIS.
-If they agree to participate in HMIS, our bed coverage for ES projects will be above 85%.
+We will prioritize outreach to Family Promise of Kandiyohi County and United Community Action Partnership to discuss the importance of their data to understanding the experience of homelessness in our CoC and to problem-solve around any barriers they may have to entering this data into HMIS.
+If one of the agencies agrees to participate in HMIS, our bed coverage for ES projects will be above 85%.
 With the transition of the CoC Coordinator position, while efforts were prioritized and made in areas of outreach this past year to Family Promise of Kandiyohi County, requests have as yet not been met in part because of the transition and on-boarding.
 Plans are in place to expand and coordinate outreach efforts to ensure the percentage meets the 85% or more goal.